-Draining pens should be cleaned regularly to reduce the amount of organic matter carried back into the dip.
+Draining pens should be cleaned regularly to reduce the amount of organic matter carried into the dip.
 Sheep should not be held in the draining pens, but encouraged to return to their paddock as soon as possible to dry out.
 This will reduce the risk of mycotic dermatitis and subsequent flystrike.

-Management of the dipping process in a calm and organised manner will make the task less demanding on sheep and their handlers.
+Management of the dipping process in a calm and organised manner will ensure that sheep are not lost through drowning or by inhalation or ingestion of dip wash.
 Infection can be managed by ensuring skin is intact with sufficient healing time following shearing, yards are free of sharp projections, dogs are muzzled and sheep are free of grass seed infestations, as any hole in the skin can provide a site for bacterial infection from dip wash.